changelit/doc/system/linux/logstash/logstash-debug.md

 * what is indexer ?

-> In the elasticsearch data directory , you can see tree like this "$elastic_data/$elastic_cluster/nodes/$node_number/indices/$indices"
+.
+In the elasticsearch data directory , you can see tree like this "$elastic_data/$elastic_cluster/nodes/$node_number/indices/$indices"

-,so you should set index depend on the data in this directory in kibana web
+. so you should set index depend on the data in this directory in kibana web

-> Anather one you should take care about ,Kibana has no access authorization ,so you should add base_auth in apache or nginx
+.
+Anather one you should take care about ,Kibana has no access authorization ,so you should add base_auth in apache or nginx